Zuzzuc/FreezeX/README.md

 #FreezeX
-A simple script that will freeze all procceses except for itself and the supplied ones.
+A simple script that will freeze, or unfreeze, all procceses except for itself and the supplied ones.

 ##Usage
 Please note that using {1..someLargeNumber} will slow this script down if the number is large.